filljonas/predicting_building_types_and_functions/README.md

 ## Import datasets to PostgreSQL

 The raw data from input datasets (like *OpenStreetMap*) is imported into a PostgreSQL database for preprocessing.
 In the following, we provide an instruction for importing the datasets.
+The DEGURBA and country borders datasets are included in this repository.
+The OSM and land use datasets are not included due to space constraints, we rather provide downloading instructions.

 ### Import OpenStreetMap data to PostgreSQL

 To import *OpenStreetMap (OSM)* data to PostgreSQL, follow these steps:

-- Download OSM data for your desired spatial extract from [Geofabrik](https://download.geofabrik.de/europe/germany/bayern.html).
+- Download OSM data for the desired spatial extract from [Geofabrik](https://download.geofabrik.de/europe/germany/bayern.html).
-- Download and install [PostgreSQL](https://www.postgresql.org/download/windows/) for your operating system.
-Make sure to also install *StackBuilder* (it is installed by default together with PostgreSQL).
+- Download and install [PostgreSQL](https://www.postgresql.org/download/windows/).
+Also install *StackBuilder* (it is installed by default together with PostgreSQL).
 After the installation wizard finished, launch *StackBuilder* to install PostGIS (Category: Spatial Extensions)
-- Download and install [osm2pgsql](https://osm2pgsql.org/doc/install/windows.html) for your operating system.
+- Download and install [osm2pgsql](https://osm2pgsql.org/doc/install/windows.html).
 Add an environement variable in order to use the tool in the terminal, as explained [here](https://learnosm.org/en/osm-data/osm2pgsql/).
 - Create a database named `osm` in PostgreSQL (e.g. as explained [here](https://learnosm.org/en/osm-data/postgresql/)) and create the extensions `postgis` and `hstore` for this database.
 - Run the following command in order to import OSM data into the PostgreSQL database: